-Woodcroft has worked with pupils on the autism spectrum for over fifty years.
+Woodcroft has worked with pupils on the autism spectrum for nearly sixty years.
 We have been pioneers of many successful strategies during that time, taking a flexible approach that reflects our understanding that all pupils are different.

 We were first accredited by the National Autistic Society in 2009 and positive provision for autism is firmly embedded across the whole school.